geonetwork/doc/source/user-guide/publishing/managing-privileges.rst

 - the groups are those that the user belongs to
 - the privileges specified will only be applied to records that the user has ownership or administration rights on - any other records will be skipped
-- the current records privileges will be reset and replaced by the one selected
+- the current records privileges will be reset and replaced by the selected privilege